First Click vs Last Click Attribution (Updated 2026 Guide)

 Now, using the First click attribution model:

-The customer’s purchase of the $50 dress would give 100% of the credit to the first interaction, which was clicking on the Facebook ad.
-So, in terms of tracking conversions, Facebook gets all the credit for that $50 sale, even though the email played a part in convincing Sarah to make the purchase.
+The customer’s purchase would give 100% of the credit to the first interaction, which was clicking on the Facebook ad, even though the email played a part in convincing the customer to make the purchase.

-The Last Click Attribution Model works by giving all the credit to the very last interaction a user has with your brand just before they make a conversion, like buying something or signing up.
-It believes that this final touchpoint had the most influence on the user’s decision and got all the credit for tracking conversions.
+The Last Click Attribution Model works by giving all the credit to the very last interaction a user has with your brand just before they make a conversion.
+It believes that this final touchpoint had the most influence on the user’s decision.

 Real-life Example of Last Click Attribution Model

-Now, in a Last Click attribution model, all the credit for that $100 sale would go to the email because it was the very last interaction before the purchase.
-It doesn’t consider that the Facebook ad initially caught her attention or that she explored your website and added the sneakers to her cart.
+Now, in a Last Click attribution model, all the credit for the sale would go to the email because it was the very last interaction before the purchase.
+It doesn’t consider that the Facebook ad initially caught the customer’s attention or that they explored your website and took interest in the product.

 First Click vs Last Click Attribution Model